 Ever find yourself scrolling through Instagram and wondering why your home doesn’t look like a page out of a magazine?
 Then you’ll be happy to know we’re ready to spill all the tricks of the trade.

-See how this otherwise simple setup feels polished and camera-ready with just a few simple additions?
+See how this otherwise simple living room setup feels polished and camera-ready with just a few simple additions?
 And whether you go with a stack of books, some greenery, or a few decorative accents, it’s impossible to go wrong—and the casually draped throw adds the perfect finishing touch.
+It’s one of our easiest set stylist tips!

-Chances are you’ll have some trouble finding a professionally styled room with drawn curtains or blinds, and that’s because natural light is your room’s best friend.
-We love this trick because it brightens the entire room, which makes it great for photos.
+Chances are you’ll have some trouble finding a professionally styled room with drawn curtains or blinds, and that’s because natural light is your living room’s best friend.
+This is one of our favorite set stylist tips because it brightens the entire room, which makes it great for photos.
 Plus it’s totally free!

 This kind of green goes with every décor.
 Foliage, whether fake or real, adds life to any room.
 Yes, our gorgeous bedroom example would still be an enviable room on its own.
 But add the tree and you have a pop of color, plenty of height, and something to fill the space.